sian504/camera_and_curls/README.md

 - [Tablet](assets/wireframes/tablet-view.pdf)
 - [Mobile](assets/wireframes/mobile-view.pdf)

 Since creating the wireframes I made a few changes to the layout of the website.
-I removed the image of me from the homepage as I feel that this was taking too much real estate on the page and detracting from the image slideshow.
+I removed the image of me from the homepage as I felt that this was taking too much real estate on the page and detracting from the image slideshow.
 Instead I moved this to the new About page that was previously called Contact.
 I did not make this a hero image as previously planned as the photo would have appeared stretched on the page.

-I also changed the small about section on the home page to underneath the slideshow to stay consistent on all devices.
+I also moved the small about section on the home page to underneath the slideshow to stay consistent on all devices.

 I decided to rename the Contact page to About so that users could find out some more about the photographer and added the contact form at the end to satisfy the user goals.

 ## Surface

-The website will be presented with a black background throughout with the exception of the contact page, which will feature a hero image of a selected photo in the background with a contact form layered over the top of it.
+The website will be presented with a black background throughout with the exception of the contact page, which will feature an image of a selected photo with a contact form underneath it.
 The reason for the black background choice is to ensure that the photos will visually stand out.
-The nav bar will be a contrasting color with an image of me in the top left corner of the screen.
-The text will be white to contrast the dark color of the background to allow users to read the about me section clearly.
+The nav bar will be a contrasting color.
+The text contained in the body will be white to contrast the dark color of the background to allow users to read the about me section clearly.

 I will be using Playfair Display for the headings and Montserrat for the body.
-By using this font pairing, my portfolio website will have a cohesive and polished appearance, while still allowing the images to take center stage.
+By using this font pairing, my website will have a cohesive and polished appearance, while still allowing the images to take center stage.

 ---